The Best HRV Monitors Compatible With Elite HRV

 - Knock off brand monitors

-About Optical and Pulse Oximetry Devices
+How to Measure HRV With PPG and Pulse Oximetry Devices

 Many devices aren’t built to measure HRV, so they simply smooth out, or average, the R-R intervals to make it easier to report basic heart rate.